-As detailed previously, we reclassified our internal information technology group's labor costs to "selling, general and administrative expenses" for all periods presented.
-The effect of this reclassification was to increase the first quarter of fiscal 2006 selling, general and administrative expenses by \$0.9 million.
-For the first quarter of fiscal 2007, the information technology group expenses totaled \$1.1 million.
-This reclassification has no effect on income from operations or net income.
+Prior to the first quarter of fiscal 2007, we classified our internal information technology group's labor costs as an element of "cost of services".
+In recent years, the information technology group gradually became less involved in client projects and more focused on internal systems.
+Accordingly, we recorded these costs that are not billable to clients to "selling, general and administrative expenses" in all periods presented.
+The effect of this reclassification was to increase the forty weeks ended September 1, 2006 gross margin by \$3.0 million.
+For the forty weeks ended August 31, 2007, the information technology group expenses totaled \$3.5 million.
+This classification has no effect on income from operations or net income.